location of Roanoke Colony on White-De Bry Map of Virginia,

 Source: Library of Congress

-The first known English child to be born in Virginia was Virginia Dare.
-She was born in 1587 at the colony on Roanoke Island.
+The first known English child known to have been born in what the English called Virginia was named Virginia Dare.
+She was born on August 18, 1587 at the colony on Roanoke Island.
 It which was in "Virginia" then, but is in North Carolina now.

-Virginia Dare is also the first known English child to die in Virginia.
+Virginia Dare is also the first English child whose name is known to die in Virginia.
 She was part of the "Lost Colony," which was last seen in 1587.
 Her mother, Eleanor White Dare, may have moved inland and carved a record of her daughter's death into a stone.

 An artifact discovered in 1937 may be fraudulent, or may be a relict of the Lost Colony.
-It includes an incription stating that all but seven of the colonits had been slain by the Native Americans.
-Virginia Dare and her father Ananias were supposedly among the victims:1
+It includes an incription stating that all but seven of the colonists had been slain by the Native Americans.
+According to the stone, Virginia Dare and her father Ananias were supposedly among the victims but Eleanor White Dare initially survived:2

 this stone, reportedly discovered in 1937, could indicate what happened to Virginia Dare